Do you combat Climate Change?

 How does the competition work?

-Entrepreneurs from all over the world can submit their sustainable business plans until the first of June, 2017.
+Entrepreneurs from all over the world can submit their sustainable business plans until the first of June, 2018.
 All entries must be submitted in English.
-Mid-July, the organization will announce the 25 nominees who are in the running towards becoming a finalist.
+In mid-July, the organization will announce the 25 nominees who are in the running for a position as a finalist.

-Five finalists will be selected Mid-August for the final round of the competition.
-If you have been selected you will be invited to come to the grand final Amsterdam on September 14.
-There you will present your business plan in front of a selected audience and an international panel of experts.
+In mid-August, five finalists will be selected for the final round of the competition.
+If you have been selected, you will be invited to attend the grand finale in Amsterdam on September 13.
+There you will present your business plan in front of a selected audience to an international panel of experts.

-The winner will not only take home half a million euros you will also get expert coaching and help in bringing your idea to market.
-The Green Challenge competition is organized by the Postcode Lottery (active in The Netherlands, Sweden, the UK and Germany).
+The winner will not only take home half a million euros, they will also receive six months of expert coaching and help in bringing their idea to market.
+The Postcode Lottery Green Challenge competition is organized by the Postcode Lottery (active in the Netherlands, Sweden, the UK and Germany).

 Curious to see which startups have won before you?
 Check here.